davidjoffe/dave_gnukem/README.md

 * Some better graphics
 * Fix up and update credits etc.
 * Signed executables in binary release?
+* [check] Dying seems to reset score to 0 - is that right?
+Cf. DN1 behavior
 * Is the -640 flag now basically obsolete?
 Remove?
 Or change to do something else useful?
 E.g. to make window maximum size e.g. same as monitor could be useful for level editing.

 ## LEVEL/SPRITE EDITOR TODOS: